TownLake/blog-samrhea/content/pages/about/index.md

 socialImage: "../../photo.jpg"
 ---

 Hi there.
 My name is Sam.
 I’m probably busy right now using a spreadsheet for a hobby project that doesn’t need one.
-Or [walking a dog](https://blog.samrhea.com/posts/2022/a-serra-and-new-friends) we named after the second-worst highway in Austin, Mopac.
+Or [walking a dog](https://blog.samrhea.com/posts/2022/a-serra-and-new-friends) we named after the second-worst highway in Austin.

 ## Blog